Regional and Country-specific Leadership Programs

 The South Asia Regional Tobacco Control Program (SAARC) was held in May 2017 in Kathmandu, Nepal with over 70 participants from Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan and Sri Lanka in attendance.
 The SAARC sessions emphasized leadership principles in relation to the range of tobacco control topics noted below, structured around the components of the World Health Organization’s MPOWER package of policy measures to reduce the demand for tobacco.
 The Program, delivered by a faculty comprised of regional and international experts, focused on tobacco control leadership, policy development, implementation, networking, communications, research, advocacy and surveillance.

 A South East European and the Newly Independent States Program was held in September 2017 in Kiev, Ukraine.
 A total of 65 participants from 20 countries took part in the program.
 A number of sessions focused on the tobacco industry which has challenged many of the policies in these countries and continues to undermine the tobacco control movement with their overt and covert practices.
-In addition, there is on-going concern in a number of countries about the economics of tobacco control, particularly in relation to: increasing taxes on tobacco products; the lack of strong comprehensive smoke-free legislation and related enforcement; health warning labels and plain packaging; illicit trade in tobacco products; tobacco advertising, promotion and sponsorship; and, cigarette smoking alternatives, including water pipes, smokeless tobacco, etc. A China program is planned for December 2017.
-Please contact your local BI partner for further details.
+In addition, there is on-going concern in a number of countries about the economics of tobacco control, particularly in relation to: increasing taxes on tobacco products; the lack of strong comprehensive smoke-free legislation and related enforcement; health warning labels and plain packaging; illicit trade in tobacco products; tobacco advertising, promotion and sponsorship; and, cigarette smoking alternatives, including water pipes, smokeless tobacco, etc. Programs for 2018 are being finalized and will become available at a later date.